jgerstmayr/AI-engineering-lab/README.md

 This repository contains the main code for the AI Engineering Lab project.
 It includes tools for AI agents, LLM model evaluations, test model creation, multibody system processing, and result analysis.
+The project introduces a benchmark framework for evaluating LLMs on mechanical engineering problems, specifically multibody dynamics.
+It supports automated generation of simulation models in Python, using parametrized setups with ground truth solutions to test model executability and correctness.
+LLM agents generate models and perform self-validation using predefined checks to identify errors in parametrization.
+Results are evaluated using F-score metrics, showing that while most models capture general trends, only the best-performing LLM accurately detects invalid simulations.

 ---